CADD-SC/P-gp-Substrate-Prediction-Model/README.md

 **Execution:**

-Use Jupyter notebook to execute the code, download all the input files and Pgp_substrate.pkl from the tab “Tag” Prepare your input file containing SMILES in .csv format and name the column as “SMILES”
+Use Jupyter notebook to execute the code file (Pgp_substrate_Prediction_model.ipynb) and download all the input files and model file (Pgp_substrate.pkl) before execution.
+Prepare your input file containing SMILES in .csv format and name the column as “SMILES”.

 Make sure the paths of model, Pgp_substrate.pkl file and input files before executing the code file named as Pgp_substrate_Prediction_model.ipynb.